Loans for Homebuyers

 Below are some of the many loan options available when buying a home.
 Please review this information and give us a call to discuss which option best meets your needs.

 This, the most common type of mortgage program, has two distinct features.
 First, the interest rate remains fixed for the life of the loan.
 Second, the payments remain level for the life of the loan and are structured to repay the loan at the end of the loan term.
-The most common fixed rate loans are 15-year and 30-year mortgages, but 20-year and 10-year terms are available.
+The most common fixed rate loans are 15-year and 30-year mortgages, but other terms are available.

 The main advantage of fixed rates mortgages is the rate is fixed, so you are protected if rates go up.
 The disadvantages are they typically have a higher interest rate, and the rate does not drop if rates go down.